 The Motorola MBP36 also is equipped to work with additional cameras; it supports up to four of them.
 This lets you monitor your little ones from different angles, your twins in different cribs, or even another child sleeping in a different room, all from the color LCD screen.
 Like the original camera, you can pan, tilt, and zoom extra cameras once you set them up.

 To view the feeds, you can set the LCD to either scroll through all of the cameras, or else you can choose a specific camera.
 This is a nice feature if you want to flip between “monitoring” and looking in on a particular little one.
 You know in the movies where the FBI zips through all of the security footage to find what they’re looking for?
 Yeah, it’s like that.

-|Another outstanding video baby monitor, and the current bestseller on Amazon, is the DXR-5 digital video monitor by Infant Optics.
-This slim and compact monitor is designed to be super-portable, so that you can keep an eye on your babies no matter where you are in the house.
-It’s less expensive than the Motorola but has a smaller (2.4″) TFT screen.
+|Another outstanding video baby monitor, a bestseller at Wal-Mart, is the Safe & Sound video monitor by Vtech.
+It’s less expensive than the Motorola but has a smaller (2.8″) TFT screen.
 Still, there’s good value here.
+My favorite features include:

 The parent unit is pretty nice – it lets you control zoom and has a split-screen operation mode for when you have multiple cameras.
 You can also check the nursery temperature, play lullabies, and talk to your baby with it.
 There are 180+ reviews on Wal-mart and it gets 4/5 stars, so people are pretty happy with it.
 If you want a video monitor but can’t spring for the Motorola, this is the way to go.

 You can add up to four additional cameras to your Vtech Safe & Sound monitor, and its split-screen capability makes it easier to monitor more than one.
 Or you can buy the Vtech twin video monitor bundle, which comes with one parent unit and two cameras.